hyperspy/hyperspyUI/doc/source/devguide.rst

     'user_plugins', which is added to the .gitignore file.

-Once the plugin has been registered, it will automatically be loaded, and so we should find our new menu entry like this:
+Once the plugin has been registered, it will automatically be loaded, and so we should directly be able to find our new menu entry like this:

 .. image:: plugin_menu.png